« Back to Vacations

 High Speed Bullet Train to Osaka

 Board the high-speed bullet train to Osaka this morning and enjoy some free time for lunch and shopping in the Dotonbori Street area.
-Visit Osaka Castle, which played a major role in the unification of Japan during the sixteenth century.
-This evening, join your Travel Director and fellow guests for a Farewell Dinner at a local restaurant.
+Visit Osaka Castle, a historic landmark that played a major role in the unification of Japan during the 16th century.
+This evening, join your Travel Director and fellow guests for dinner at a local restaurant, celebrating the memories made during your journey.

 Hotel: Sheraton Miyako